YunoHost-Apps/miniflux_ynh/README.md

 ## Configuration

-Most of the items can be edited in Web-UI on the fly in the config board.

-You can also configure Miniflux by editing this file `/etc/miniflux.conf` using the [documentation](https://miniflux.app/docs/configuration.html).
+You can also configure Miniflux by editing this file `/var/www/miniflux/miniflux.conf` using the [documentation](https://miniflux.app/docs/configuration.html).

 ## Documentation